TheJacksonLaboratory/STQ/README.md

 ##### Run the pipeline

+If the "two_references" workflow will be used, first generate the xenome/xengsort index files: edit `run.sh` to specify the workflow "deconvolution_indices", and execute as exemplified below, in the detached mode.

+> ***Note*** The workflow "deconvolution_indices" takes about 10 min for "xengsort", and 60 min for "xenome".

+###### Detached mode (preferred)

+Use any HPC node and submit the script to slurm:

+       cd my-piepline-run/STQ/
+       run.sh

+In this detached mode, the above command submits the pipeline to the HPC slurm system, which creates a low resource but long wall time job (duration specified in the submit.sb file), which manages the nextflow pipeline run.
+Nextflow manages all the pipeline processes and monitors the execution progress.
+Users can periodically monitor the contents of the `slurm-*.out` file to see progress:

+       tail -n 50 slurm-<your_job_id>.out

 ###### Interactive mode (this mode use is discouraged)

-For JAX users, start an interactive session and run the script:
+On an HPC, start an interactive session, edit "run.sh" to remove word "sbatch" and run the script:

         srun -p compute -q batch -t 6:00:00 --cpus-per-task=1 --mem=2G -J ijob --pty /bin/bash
         cd my-piepline-run/STQ/
-        ./submit.sb
+        run.sh

 > ***Note*** The exemplified command above requests 6 hours of wall-time; this can be adjusted to a specific necessary run time.

 > ***Tip*** Submitting via srun interactive session will show interactively updated progress of the pipeline run.
 We do not recommend using srun for our pipeline since any network interruption will cause the ssh connection to drop and the pipeline to fail.
-In such an unfortunate case user can rerun the pipeline.
+In such a case user can rerun the pipeline.
 However, any previously unfinished processes will restart, while all finished processes resume from cached data.

-###### Detached mode (preferred)

-For JAX users use any HPC node (login node use is acceptable too) and submit the script to slurm:

-       cd my-piepline-run/STQ/
-       sbatch submit.sb

-In this detached mode, the above command submits the pipeline to the HPC slurm system, which creates a low resource but long wall time job (duration specified in the submit.sb file), which manages the nextflow pipeline run.
-Nextflow manages all the pipeline processes and monitors the execution progress.
-Users can periodically monitor the contents of the `slurm-*.out` file to see progress:

-       tail -n 50 slurm-<your_job_id>.out

 ## Output

-Example output directory structure:
+Example output directory structure is shown below.
+Directories are highlighted in bold. "pipeline_info" contains the reports of used resources, execution timeline and identifiers of the temporary directories.
+For each row in the samplesheet (except the header) there is a directory in the output, e.g., **WM4237_TE_S1_ST** below, containing gene expression matrix, spatial image registration data, reads classification, RNA velocity data, and H&E quantification data.
+Depending on the pipeline parameters, some of the files listed below may not be generated, e.g., when a ceratin tool or subworkflow is turned off.

 <pre>
 .